vikxoxo/S2D2Net/README.md

 Paper published in 2021 IEEE International Conference on Image Processing (ICIP), and availaible at https://ieeexplore.ieee.org/document/9506405

-Kindly cite the paper if you use this code.
+Kindly cite the paper if you find the study relevant, and useful.

 BibTex:
 @INPROCEEDINGS{9506405,  author={Nath, Vikanksh and Chattopadhyay, Chiranjoy},  booktitle={2021 IEEE International Conference on Image Processing (ICIP)},   title={S2D2Net: An Improved Approach For Robust Steel Surface Defects Diagnosis With Small Sample Learning},   year={2021},  volume={},  number={},  pages={1199-1203},  doi={10.1109/ICIP42928.2021.9506405}}